-Now, 15 years after the film was shot, Governing Magazine has ranked Portland as the Most Gentrified City in America.
-Nikki's neighborhood has become one of the trendiest places in the country to live.
-Crime is down, houses have been fixed up, and new bars and restaurants open up almost every day.
-But half the black population has left and average home prices have gone from $30,000 to $410,000.
+Fifteen years later, Governing Magazine ranked Portland as the Most Gentrified City in America, and the neighborhood has become one of the trendiest places in the country to live.
+Crime is down, houses have been fixed up, and new bars and restaurants open almost every day.
+Albina has transformed, seemingly overnight, from black majority to white majority.

 Meet Nikki Williams

 Williams is a straight-talking single mom who does not suffer fools gladly.
 Her only only wish was to live in a healthy black community.
 In the documentary “NorthEast Passage,” filmed in the late 1990s, Nikki worked to kick drug dealers off her block.
 Over a decade later, she realized she was one of the last black people on her street.
 While Nikki wanted to see the neighborhood fixed up, she never thought “they would kick everybody out, fix it up, and tell everyone they can’t come back.”
 The catch is, Nikki is a homeowner, now caught between the loss of her community and the opportunity to sell her home and achieve economic freedom for the first time in her life.

 NEIGHBORHOODS RENEWED AND COMMUNITIES DESTROYED

 Gentrification, once a phenomenon that occurred only in big cities like New York, is now sweeping across cities across the country from Tacoma to Toronto, Minneapolis to Memphis.